 How to achieve a firm whipped cream?

 There are three fundamental factors: the cream, the bowl, and the blades must be cold.
-And the percentage of fat in the cream must be at least 36%, that is, 36 grams of fat per 100 grams of liquid cream.
+The cream's fat percentage must be at least 36%, that is, 36 grams of fat per 100 grams of liquid cream.
 Lower fat creams are not as stable.
 Mix at high speed.
 Other factors, such as adding the sugar initially or later, are not critical.

-Eggs are easier to separate when they’re cold, so you can put them in the fridge for a couple of hours and then separate them.
-I recommend cracking the egg on the flat counter, not on the edge of the counter or bowl.
+Eggs are easier to separate when cold, so you can put them in the fridge for a couple of hours and then separate them.
+I recommend cracking the egg on the flat counter, not the counter's edge or bowl.
 The rest is practice.

-What are the different types of meringue and when to use them?
-How to make meringue?
+What are the different types of meringue, and when should they be used?

 French: the most common and straightforward.
-Beat the egg whites until foamy, add the sugar little by little, and beat everything until the meringue is white and silky.
-It is less stable, but the one with more air—ideal for souffle.
+Beat the egg whites until foamy, add the sugar gradually, and beat everything until the meringue is white and silky.
+It is less stable, but the one with more air—is ideal for souffles.

 Italian: it is the most stable.
 It is made by adding hot sugar syrup to the egg whites while beating.

-Swiss: It is made by heating the egg whites and sugar together and whisking until cool.
-Here you can see the method in detail—the best for decorating pies.
+Swiss: It is made by heating the egg whites and sugar and whisking until cool.
+Here, you can see the method in detail—it is the best for decorating pies.

 With what knife do I cut the cake?